scandihealth/drools-wb/README.md

 8. You are now ready to run Maven commands and develop
     - Run Drools Workbench (root) -> install (takes 10-15 minutes)

-##Setting Up Code Style
+## Setting Up Code Style
-1. Download the official droolsjbpm IDEA Code Style and save it in %USERPROFILE%\\.IntelliJIdea2016.3\config\codestyles
+1. Download the official droolsjbpm IDEA Code Style and save it in %USERPROFILE%\\.IntelliJIdea\<your IDEA version>\config\codestyles
    - Get it here: https://github.com/droolsjbpm/droolsjbpm-build-bootstrap/blob/master/ide-configuration/intellij-configuration/code-
 2. Change the Code Style used by IDEA for this project
    - Select Settings -> Editor -> Code Style -> Scheme: <code>Drools and jBPM: Java Conventions</code>
 3. Follow some of the other (TBD) code style recommendations described here (e.g. XML tab spaces)
     - https://github.com/droolsjbpm/droolsjbpm-build-bootstrap/blob/master/README.md#developing-with-intellij

-##Setting Up Run Configuration
+## Setting Up Run Configuration
 1. Download [WildFly 10.1.0.Final](http://download.jboss.org/wildfly/10.1.0.Final/wildfly-10.1.0.Final.zip) and unzip it to your drools-wb parent folder.
     - Example: If drools-wb is placed here: C:\dev\drools-wb then WildFly should be placed here: C:\dev\wildfly-10.1.0.Final
     - Insert this into _wildfly-10.1.0.Final\standalone\configuration\standalone-full.xml_ and _standalone.xml_ after the `<extensions>` element